 Police in New Jersey frequently charge women with engaging in prostitution, whether for meetings arranged on the Internet (escort services) or for employment at massage parlors.
 They scan sites, including Craig’s List, backpage.com, and naughtyreviews.com that promote escort agencies and arrange meetings that are used in sting operations to arrest individuals.

 Police also investigate massage businesses and arrest those who appear to be engaging in prostitution.
 These charges can result in a jail sentence and can have serious immigration consequences, and can prevent you from obtaining a massage therapy license.
 Our attorneys have successfully represented many women who have been in these situations and had all their charges dismissed after they had been charged with prostitution or promoting prostitution.

-At Wronko Loewen Benucci, you will get a top-notch New Jersey criminal law attorney with decades of combined experience and a superb reputation.
-Attorney James Wronko has practiced criminal law for 28 years, and has tried hundreds of cases in his career.
+At Wronko Loewen, you will get a top-notch New Jersey criminal law attorney with decades of combined experience and a superb reputation.
+Attorney James Wronko has practiced criminal law for almost 40 years and has tried hundreds of cases in his career.
 He has also made numerous appearances on television, including Court TV.
 He is a former prosecutor with the Somerset County Prosecutor’s Office and deputy attorney general with the New Jersey Division of Criminal Justice.
 Mr. Wronko has lectured fellow attorneys on the intricacies of defending against criminal charges and indictments in all areas of the law.

 If you are being questioned by the police, any statement you make can be damaging - whether it’s recorded or not.
 Don’t talk to the police until you’ve called a lawyer.
 Be cooperative, but insist that you talk with an attorney.
 It’s your right.